Benchmark in surveying

 The idea of gaining insights by comparing one’s survey results against relevant data has been around for many years.
 Benchmarking still remains extremely popular, with employee survey and engagement survey providers commonly offering three types: industry, cultural and internal.

-It can often be unclear which benchmark is the best fit for your survey goals and organisation.
-In order to help, we’ve evaluated each of the three options and further, we offer some constructive advice for HR professionals who are currently wondering which benchmark they should use.
+It can often be unclear which benchmark in surveying is the best fit for your survey goals and organisation.
+In order to help, we’ve evaluated each of the three options and further, we offer some constructive advice for HR professionals who are currently wondering which employee benchmarking they should use.

 Free Report: Global Employee Engagement